-Stochastic differential equations (SDEs) arise naturally as descriptions of continuous time dynamical systems, such as geophysical, chemical and biological systems.
+Stochastic differential equations (SDEs) arise naturally as descriptions of continuous time dynamical systems, such as geophysical, chemical, and biological systems [1].
 The continuous time interpretation can be important in both the details of the dynamics and the ability to employ physical understanding in developing such dynamic models.
-Such models are commonly used in a range of applications from system biology, to data assimilation in weather prediction.
-Despite the increasing computational power of modern computers, efficient inference in high dimensional dynamical systems still poses as a major challenge with significant implications in scientific and engineering applications.
-Exact inference is computationally hard and often infeasible, therefore a range of approximation methods have been developed over the $years^4$ .
+Such models are commonly used in a range of applications from system biology [2] to data assimilation in weather prediction [3].
+Despite the increasing computational power of modern computers, efficient inference in high-dimensional dynamical systems still poses as a major challenge with significant implications in scientific and engineering applications.
+Exact inference is computationally hard and often infeasible, and therefore a range of approximation methods have been developed over the years [4].

 From a Bayesian perspective, inference in dynamical systems essentially consists of updating ones beliefs about the distribution of state or parameters within the SDEs, conditioning on observations.
-Inference in dynamical systems is often considered at two levels: direct inference on the state which is variously described as data assimilation, filtering or smoothing; and inference on the parameters within the SDE.
+Inference in dynamical systems is often considered at two levels: direct inference on the state which is variously described as data assimilation, filtering, or smoothing; and inference on the parameters within the SDE.
 Inference on the state is widely used in applications such as weather and environmental forecasting, where knowledge of the current state of the system approximated by the SDEs can be used to predict future conditions.
-For longer term predictions, such as climate modeling or in systems biology applications it is the parameters in the SDEs that are often of more interest, requiring inference to estimate not just the system state, but also distributions or point estimates of the system parameters.
+For longer term predictions, such as climate modeling or in systems biology applications, it is the parameters in the SDEs that are often of more interest, requiring inference to estimate not just the system state, but also distributions or point estimates of the system parameters.

-Existing methods for state and parameter estimation in non-linear systems have explored a range of approaches including a variety of Markov chain Monte Carlo (MCMC) methods, sequential Monte Carlo, a range of Kalman smoothers, Maximum A-Posteriori (MAP) approaches based on classical variational techniques and mean field conditional analysis of the SDEs obtained with moment closure methods.
+Existing methods for state and parameter estimation in nonlinear systems have explored a range of approaches including a variety of Markov chain Monte Carlo (MCMC) methods [5], sequential Monte Carlo [6], a range of Kalman smoothers [7], maximum a posteriori (MAP) approaches based on classical variational techniques [8], and mean-field conditional analysis of the SDEs obtained with moment closure methods [9].
 These inference and estimation methods introduce a range of approximations and computational complexities.
-Monte Carlo based methods introduce sampling error, have issues with convergence and assessment of $convergence^{10-12}$ .
-The computational cost of Monte Carlo means such methods are only really applicable to relatively low dimensional systems, but many physical systems are described using a large number of state variables, often discretised over some spatial context.
-However recent advances, show that the utilization of graphics processing units GPUs can speed up these methods by several orders of magnitude.
-Kalman filters/smoothers on the other hand are fast, but can suffer from numerical instabilities and have approximation errors due the linearisation or statistical linearisation of the non-linear differential equations $^{14,15}$ .
+Monte Carlo-based methods introduce sampling error, have issues with convergence and assessment of convergence [10-12].
+The computational cost of Monte Carlo means such methods are only really applicable to relatively low-dimensional systems, but many physical systems are described using a large number of state variables, often discretized over some spatial context.
+However, recent advances [13], show that the utilization of graphics processing units GPUs can speed up these methods by several orders of magnitude.
+Kalman filters or smoothers on the other hand are fast but can suffer from numerical instabilities and have approximation errors due to the linearization or statistical linearization of the nonlinear differential equations [14,15].

-Other hybrid techniques have been proposed, based primarily on the aforementioned methods, by combining the ensemble and variational approaches, with the hope to bring more non-linearity into the data assimilation problem.
-All methods are very challenging to apply to parameter estimation, mainly due the inherent coupling of state and parameters, which in particular makes state augmentation approaches require very careful tuning.
+Other hybrid techniques have been proposed, based primarily on the aforementioned methods, by combining the ensemble and variational approaches [16,17], with the hope to bring more nonlinearity into the data assimilation problem.
+All methods are very challenging to apply to parameter estimation, mainly due to the inherent coupling of state and parameters, which in particular makes state augmentation approaches require very careful tuning.